top of page

 The Reality of PR Outreach

-Even if they have a relationship with a PR person they may prefer to get multiple submissions so that they can choose the best responses to use.
+Even if a journalist has a relationship with a PR person they may prefer to get multiple submissions so that they can choose the best responses to use.
 This approach gives them options and protects them in case a promised story source flakes out at the last minute or simply doesn’t give them what they need.

-There’s a ton of reasons we might not ultimately run with a source, and they don’t automatically mean your contribution was lacking!
-Editors might want to chop the length of a story or they may not like how a particular source flows with a story or a campaign, or the direction of the piece might change after the first draft.;
+There’s a ton of reasons editors, publishers or producers might not ultimately run with a source, and they don’t automatically mean your contribution was lacking.
+We might want to chop the length of a story or they may not like how a particular source flows with a story or a campaign, or the direction of the piece might change after the first draft.
+The list goes on

 How to do this effectively?